Aerosol Delivery Devices

 Mouthpiece

-A PARI Sprint nebulizer with mouthpiece is shown.
+A PARI Sprint nebulizer with a mouthpiece attached is shown.

 Image from Dianne Lewis